 Chase Freedom® credit card

 - Another 5% rotating category card, only this time with a sign-up bonus.
 You’ll earn a $150 bonus if you manage to make $500 in purchases within the first 3 months.
-Another bonus of $25 can be earned by adding your first authorized user.
 Don’t forget that with Chase, you earn Ultimate Rewards® points instead of just cash.
 While you can easily convert any amount of them to statement credit, you can also transfer points to Chase travel partners and use them to book flights.
 Just an option, if you ever need it.

 - There is a spending limit for the bonus category.
 Each quarter, after you’ve spent $1,500 on the bonus category, your rewards rate goes from 5% to 1%.
 Also, some of the categories might not fit your spending habits, so you are not guaranteed to hit maximum rewards every quarter.

-- With a sign-up bonus and an authorized user bonus, it’s not that far behind the Discover it® – Cashback Match™.
+- With a sign-up bonus and an authorized user bonus, it’s not that far behind the Discover it® Cash Back.
 Since there is no annual fee on either of those, we’d suggest to keep both.
 This way, you’d be able to cover a broader range of bonus categories.
 And even if the categories match for the quarter, you’d still benefit from having a combined spending cap of $3,000 instead of $1,500.